johnchen93/DMS-FastQ-processing/README.md

 The code is run in the following order:

 ### 0. FastQ file sorting
-- A script is provided as an example on how to organize the FastQ files.
+- The "samples_to_csv.py" script is provided as an example on how to organize the FastQ files.
 This script will need to be modified if the filenames have different naming conventions.
 - Initially, the only folder will be 'input', which contains subfolders that contain individual sequencing files in fastQ format (fwd and rev separate). (see "setting up the environment" above)
 - Use the 'samples_to_csv.py' script to gather all filenames in the directories.
 The script will also parse the experimental conditions based on the file name.
-This will provide an output file called "parsed_samples.txt".
+This will provide an output file called "parsed_samples.txt", in tab separated format.
 - Copy and paste the output into the excel workbook named "sample_reference.xlsx", and name the sheet "samples".
 This will be used by later scripts to systematically process all files.
 - The "sample_reference.xlsx" will also have a sheet named "trim_info".
 As the name implies, it contains information on how reads from each sample should be trimmed, which is specific to our experimental and sequencing set up.